Geometric realizations of cyclic actions on surfaces -- II: Decomposing cyclic actions into irreducibles

 \end{example}

-\begin{remark} While we realize new actions from successive compatibilities across actions (represented by data sets), for simplicity, we assume from here on that the original indexing of the pairs (that correspond to cone points) in the data sets remains unaltered. \end{remark}
+\begin{remark} While we realize new actions from successive compatibilities across actions (represented by data sets), for simplicity, we assume from here on that the original indexing of the pairs (that correspond to cone points) in the data sets remains unaltered during the entire process. \end{remark}

-Fixing the notation, $\l D, 0 \r := D, \, \overline{\l D, 0 \r} := D, \text{ and } \lp D_1, D_2, (0,0) \rp := \lp D_1,D_2 \rp$, we formalize this idea in the following definition.
+Fixing the notation $\lp D_1, D_2, (0,0) \rp := \lp D_1,D_2 \rp$, we formalize this idea in the following definition.